vectorace23/eon-fund/README.md

-# Horizon Value Fund Website
+# Eon Growth Fund Website

 A beautiful, modern website for a long-only value fund with an analyst program application feature.
 Built with HTML, CSS, and JavaScript.